rdf-elixir/website/content/grax/ids.md

 end
 ```

-As we've said, most of the time the Grax schema on which id schema should be applied is given directly.
-For this form the `id` macro provides a more succinct but semantically equivalent form.
+As we've said, most of the time the Grax schema on which the id schema should be applied is given directly.
+For this form, the `id` macro provides a more succinct but semantically equivalent form.
 So, the following is an equivalent definition of the same id schema:

 ```elixir
 defmodule Example.IdSpec do